Medication Search - Ogen

 Print

-How does the Ogen medication work?
+How does Ogen work?
 What will it do for me?

 Estropipate is no longer being manufactured for sale in Canada and is no longer available under any brand names.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.